 Hyperpigmentation is a broad term which refers to acne scarring, sun damage, and other skin conditions which cause the darkening of the skin.
 Melasma is its own skin disorder.
 It's thought to be triggered by UV exposure and hormonal fluctuations, which is what distinguishes it from hyperpigmentation.

 If you have melasma, harm reduction and prevention isn't just about wearing sunscreen.
 You'll also need to wear a hat, try to avoid direct sunlight from 11 am to 2 pm — and you'll need to wear SPF 50 or above.

 It takes time.
 It'll take a minimum of at least three months to see visible effects.
 And the amount of time it takes to reduce the appearance of melasma will depend on which treatment route you're going to take.

 We see ourselves as highly ethical clinicians.
-Every new client is required to attend a free skin assessment so we can find out more about your medical history and any past treatments you've tried.
+Every new client is required to attend an initial skin assessment so we can find out more about your medical history and any past treatments you've tried.
 And your consultation fee is redeemable on the cost of your treatment.